ryanwd123/dabbler/README.md

 ### Next steps
+- known bugs
+    - autocompletion will not work with for database / schema names with spaces
+    - update completions to use 'search_path' setting for multiple databases
 - Updates to vs_code extension
     - better handling of server failing to start when dabbler not installed in python env
 - SQL grammer features missing: